 - Potentially deadly flue leaks, which can be the source of carbon monoxide poisoning

 Thermal imaging cameras can be expensive, so many home inspectors do not carry one.
 Home inspectors also need to understand thermal imaging well enough to properly interpret the pictures taken by the camera.
-At Aztec Home Services, we want to employ the most state-of-the-art tools available so that we can perform inspections that will lead to a comprehensive understanding of the home in question.
+At Aztec Home Inspections Inc, we want to employ the most state-of-the-art tools available so we can perform inspections that will lead to a comprehensive understanding of the home in question.
 This is why we are proud to offer Thermal Imaging scans conducted by Certified Residential Thermographers and experienced inspectors in order to enhance the results of your home inspection and provide you with a more complete picture of what you hope will be your future home.